smartholdem/sth-core/README.md

 cd .local/share/sth-core/mainnet/snapshots
 ```

-Restore the database from a dump
+Restore the blockchain from a snapshot
 Get snapshot from https://snapshots.smartholdem.io/

 ```shell